Anti-Hunger & Nutrition Coalition

 The Anti-Hunger and Nutrition Coalition is led by Claire Lane.
 To contact Claire, email claire.lane2@gmail.com.

-• Food insecurity has spiked in the past two years, affecting nearly 1 in 10 households statewide.
+Food insecurity has spiked in the past two years, affecting nearly 1 in 10 households statewide.
 Prices remain stubbornly high for essentials, especially food, creating unprecedented challenges for hungry people – and the food banks that serve them.
 In the last year, there were nearly 13.4 million client visits to local food banks (up from 7.8 million in 2019), yet food donations are down.
-Extraordinary help is needed to respond to the crisis facing a crisis for our food banks.
+This funding will help keep food on the shelves of food banks for those who need it most.

-Provide $11.83 million to DSHS to manage SUN Bucks in partnership with OSPI.
+• Our Ask: Provide $11.83 million to DSHS to manage SUN Bucks in partnership with OSPI

 About the Anti-Hunger and Nutrition Coalition